Red Dead Revolver: Plot

 Red leaves to exact revenge on Diego, but is captured by Daren after destroying one of their supply trains.
 While imprisoned and forced to work as a slave mining gold, Red befriends a fellow captive referred to only as the "Buffalo Soldier" (Benton Greene), before the pair are rescued by Red's Native American cousin Shadow Wolf (Chaske Spencer).
 After escaping from the mines, Red and Shadow Wolf storm Diego's camp and kill Daren, though Shadow Wolf is mortally wounded during the battle.
 Diego then tries to escape via armored train, but Red chases him down and kills him.
 Meanwhile, Buffalo Soldier travels to Brimstone to seek Governor Griffon's help, only for the governor to reveal his affiliation with Diego and order Buffalo imprisoned.

 Later, Red, Annie, and Jack participate in Brimstone's yearly quick-draw competition, hosted by Griffon and Bartlett.
 Griffon manipulates the competition to ensure Red is killed, but the latter defeats all his opponents.
 Enraged, Griffon pulls out his revolver to kill Red himself, but the latter notices the weapon is identical to his own revolver, and deduces Griffon is actually his father's traitorous partner Griff.
 As Griffon makes his escape, he orders his henchman, Mr. Kelley (Joseph Melendez), to kill Red.
-After dealing with Kelly, Red storms Griffon's mansion alongside Annie, Jack, and Bartlett.
+After dealing with Kelley, Red storms Griffon's mansion alongside Annie, Jack and Bartlett.
 After cutting their way through the governor's bodyguards, Jack sacrifices himself to buy Red enough time to kill Griffon in a duel, while Annie finds and rescues Buffalo Soldier.
 His family finally avenged, Red thanks his allies for their help, and is offered the gold that he is owed by Bartlett, who thanks him for all the good he has done for Brimstone.
-Honoring his promise to Annie, Red tells the sheriff to give the gold to her and Buffalo Soldier, and leaves with Griffon's revolver, saying that "It never was about the money."
+Honouring his promise to Annie, Red tells the sheriff to give the gold to her and Buffalo Soldier, and leaves with Griffon's revolver, saying that “it was never about the money."